madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    .. include:: /generated/reei/weibull-cdf-data.rst

-The representation along the traditionally used system of axes shows that the presence of a non-zero :math:`\mu_c` parameter prevents the usual graphical linearization, which is naturally to be expected.
+The representation in the traditional coordinate system shows that the presence of a non-zero :math:`\mu_c` parameter prevents the usual graphical linearization, which is naturally to be expected.
 Carrying out the regression through an integral equation allows us to linearize and obtain a curve which may be substituted for the traditional method, appreciably improving the fit.